kubewarden/community/general-technical-questions.md

   Also, multiple policy server instances can be deployed to handle different sets of policies, allowing for better resource allocation and isolation.
   See [Configuring Kubewarden stack for production](https://docs.kubewarden.io/howtos/production-deployments) and [Configuring Policy Server for production](https://docs.kubewarden.io/howtos/policy-servers/production-deployments) for more details.

-  End-to-end and load tests are run against a production-like environment.
+  End-to-end and load tests run against a production-like environment.
   Development and integration test environments are typically single-node clusters, where both the `kubewarden-controller` and `policy-server` components are deployed as single replicas.

 - Define any specific service dependencies the project relies on in the cluster.

-  The project does not have any specific service dependencies in the cluster.
+  The project doesn't have any specific service dependencies in the cluster.
-  Optionally, the project can be integrated with external services for observability, audit visualization, and policy management.
+  Optionally, the project can integrate with external services for observability, audit visualization, and policy management.

   See [Integrations](#integrations) for the list of supported integrations.
   See [Dependecy Matrix](https://docs.kubewarden.io/reference/dependency-matrix) for the list of dependencies.